gip-inclusion/archive-communaute-wp/wp-content/plugins/wp-statistics/readme.txt

 * Release Date: April 6, 2017
 * Fixed: Referrers, that are not search engines, are missing from the referrers widget/page.
 * Fixed: Additional XSS fixes, thanks Gen Sato who submitted to JPCERT/CC Vulnerability Handling Team.
-* Fixed: Updated CSS definition for widgets to avoid overflow only for WP Statistics widgets instead of all active widgets to avoid conflicts with other plugins.
+* Fixed: Updated CSS definition for widgets to avoid overflow only for WP-Statistics widgets instead of all active widgets to avoid conflicts with other plugins.

 = 12.0.4 =
 * Release Date: April 1, 2017